-We may need to raise additional funds, and we may not be able to obtain additional debt or equity financing on favorable terms, if at all.
+We may need to raise additional capital due to shortfalls in cash flow or for other reasons, and we may not be able to obtain debt or additional equity financing on favorable terms, if at all.
 If we raise additional equity financing, our security holders may experience significant dilution of their ownership interests and the value of shares of our common stock could decline.
 If we engage in debt financing, we may be required to accept terms that restrict our ability to incur additional indebtedness, force us to maintain specified liquidity or other ratios or restrict our ability to pay dividends or make acquisitions.
 If we need additional capital and cannot raise it on acceptable terms, we may not be able to, among other things: